The Beautiful Things That Heaven Bears: Joseph

 "Congo Joe" as he is referred to, is one of Stephanos' two friends at the beginning of the novel.
 A fellow immigrant, he worked with Stephanos and Kenneth in a hotel during their first months in America and they bonded over their mutual status as African immigrants.
 Now working at a well-known restaurant, Joe often writes and reads poetry and fancies himself an intellectual, representing the effects and misconceptions of the American Dream on those arriving to America.

 Kenneth

 "Ken the Kenyan" is Stephanos' only other friend, having met together with Joe during their first jobs.
 Now holding a position as an engineer, Ken is hopeful yet practical of his status and his prospects.
 Despite his moderate success, he finds himself just as out of place as Joe and Sepha, strengthening their bonded friendship.

 Berhane Selassie

 Berhane is Sepha's uncle and only relative in the United States.
 After being forced to flee his affluent lifestyle in Ethiopia, Berhane goes to America forced to work for low wages and to hold a second job as a cab driver.
-Living in a heavily Ethiopian apartment complex, he is extremely nostalgic as evidenved by the collection of letters he keeps carefully tucked away and his reminiscing of the past.
+Living in a heavily Ethiopian apartment complex, he is extremely nostalgic as evidenced by the collection of letters he keeps carefully tucked away and his reminiscing of the past.